What is a facelift?

 I’ve had previous plastic surgeries or facelift procedures, but I’m not happy with the results.
 Can you help?

 Yes!
-Dr. Nassif is a world-renowned facelift surgeon who is particularly well-known for his expertise in correcting previous plastic surgeries that went wrong.
+Dr. Nassif is a world-renowned facelift surgeon in Los Angeles, who is particularly well-known for his expertise in correcting previous plastic surgeries that went wrong.
 At Nassif MD Plastic Surgery, we understand that you may be wary of walking into another plastic surgeon’s office after your previous negative experience, but we would encourage you not to let your anxiety get in the way of achieving your aesthetic goals.
 Depending on the extensiveness and nature of previous procedures, your options moving forward may be somewhat limited, but Dr. Nassif will put all his energy, expertise, and creative innovation into finding the best possible solution for you.
 Some cosmetic surgeons make false claims about what a procedure can do, resulting in disappointment when reality sets in.
 From your initial consultation forward, all conversations in our office will be straightforward and honest, to set you up with realistic expectations and avoid the devastation of results you weren’t expecting.